 Behavior & Dress

+Scrubs are appropriate for the hospital.
 Clothing should be conservative and functional.
-Ladies and girls can wear pants, including jeans, during and outside of work.
+Ladies may wear pants, including jeans, during and outside of work.
 They should bring a dress or skirt in case they attend more formal events.
 Men should wear long pants to work and shorts for after hours.

 What To Pack